cltl/FrameNetNLTK/README.md

 We refer to [the documentation](http://www.nltk.org/howto/framenet.html) for information about how to use the Python package.

-Step 3: add an LU to a lexicalized frame in English FrameNet We refer to the file [Phenomena](doc/Phenomena.md) for more information about how to represent Lexical Units.
+Function 3: add an LU to a lexicalized frame in English FrameNet We refer to the file [Phenomena](doc/Phenomena.md) for more information about how to represent Lexical Units.

 ```python
 from nltk.corpus import framenet as fn
 from FrameNetNLTK import add_lu